david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

 - [ ] Check whether the unsensitivity of resources in competitive exploitation is due to the competitive parameters added to the models to get to equilibrium
 - [ ] If indirect effects are as important as direct effects, then it means that to better understand the impacts of disturbances, it may be as important to look at species beyond our focal species of interest.
 - [ ] ***HAve to look into the importance of direct vs indirect effects***
+- [ ] Justify the fact that we do not look at positive effects of disturbances.

 \newpage